unoplatform/Uno.Wasm.Bootstrap/Readme.md

 The file is provided as-is to `emcc` and its resulting object file is linked with the rest of the compilation.

+This feature is meant to be used for small additions of native code.
+If more is needed (e.g. adding header directories, defines, options, etc...) it is best to use the emcc tooling directly.

 #### Example

 Here's an example of file: